Local equilibrium charge and spin currents in two-dimensional topological systems: Introduction

+In summary, we show that the equilibrium currents in topological systems, contrary to the common believe, do not stem solely from the (topological) edge states.
+They actually have a significant contribution from electronic states that belong to the trivial phase, which is quite challenging to calculate with a good level of accuracy for realistic models.
+We propose a simple measurement protocol to separate both contributions, allowing for an amenable computation, as well as for an unambiguous experimental assessment of the (topological) edge state equilibrium currents.

 This paper is structured as follows.
-In Sec.~\ref{sec:multiprobe}, we define the problem and obtain close expressions for the local charge and spin currents in a multi-probe set-up using non-equilibrium Green's functions.
-We identify the equilibrium and non-equilibrium current components and discuss their properties in terms of the Landauer-B\"uttiker approach.
+In Sec.~\ref{sec:multiprobe}, we define the problem and obtain close expressions for the local charge and spin currents in a multiprobe set-up using nonequilibrium Green's functions.
+We identify the equilibrium and nonequilibrium current components and discuss their properties in terms of the Landauer-B\"uttiker approach.
 In Sec.~\ref{sec:toymodel} we introduce an analytical solvable model to show the necessity of an external magnetic field to generate equilibrium charge currents.
-In Sec.~\ref{sec:IQH} we study the nonequilibrium and the equilibrium currents in the integer quantum Hall regime for a realistic multi-terminal setup.
+In Sec.~\ref{sec:IQH} we study the nonequilibrium and the equilibrium currents in the integer quantum Hall regime for a realistic multiterminal setup.
 In Sec.~\ref{sec:QSH} we conduct a similar analysis for quantum spin Hall systems.
 We summarize our results and present our conclusions in Sec.~\ref{sec:conclusions}.